utep-cs-systems-courses/project2-buzblink-dianasramz/demos/blink_demo/README.md

 This interrupt-driven program flashes the LEDs in a silly pattern.

 ## Exploration

+_Write some some code in Assembly Language_

+Translate led.c to led_s.s, and modify the Makefile to reference it.
+Remember

+* to put global and static vars in the data segment and instructions in the text segment using the .data and .text directives,
+* to make global symbols visible to other modules using .global, and
+* to import external symbols from other modules with .extern

 _Changing speed:_ Figure out how to flash the lights faster or slower.
 Determine if there's a speed where the lights don't appear to flash... but glow instead!

 _Counting to three:_  Change the program to slowly and repeatedly